Builder Licensing (Online)

 3. Log into the online system to download one to two assignments (optional activity), to be completed and emailed to instructors one week prior to the webinar session.

-5. An open book final online exam will be written by all students. (*Please note that students self-schedule their own final exam in advance through the 3rd party online exam service provider, ProctorU and pay the exam fee directly to them.)
+5. An open book final online exam will be written by all students. (*Please note that students self-schedule their own final exam in advance through the 3rd party online exam service provider, Examity and pay the exam fee directly to them.)

 What are the technical requirements for online courses?